Reserve Bank of New Zealand

 The Reserve Bank of New Zealand (RBNZ) (Te Pūtea Matua) is the central bank of New Zealand.
 It was established in 1934 and is currently constituted under the Reserve Bank of New Zealand Act 2021.
-The current acting governor of the Reserve Bank, Christian Hawkesby, is responsible for New Zealand's currency and operating monetary policy.
+The current governor of the Reserve Bank, Anna Breman, is responsible for New Zealand's currency and operating monetary policy.

 History

 the Dominion Farmers Building was the 1st headquarters of the Reserve Bank of New Zealand.

 The Reserve Bank of New Zealand was established from 1 August 1934 by the Reserve Bank of New Zealand Act 1933.
 The Reserve Bank first issued banknotes in 1934, see New Zealand pound.

 The Banking (Prudential Supervision) Act 1989, which came into effect in February 1990, resulted in the Reserve Bank becoming independent of government control in RBNZ's role of managing monetary policy by introducing an inflation targeting mandate.
 New Zealand was the first country in the world to try this regime, which was later adopted in other countries.